SharePoint/sp-dev-docs/docs/sp-add-ins/get-started-creating-sharepoint-hosted-sharepoint-add-ins.md

 SharePoint-hosted add-ins are one of the two major types of SharePoint Add-ins.
 For an overview of SharePoint Add-ins and the two different types, see [SharePoint Add-ins](sharepoint-add-ins.md).
 Here's a summary of SharePoint-hosted add-ins:

-- They contain SharePoint lists, Web Parts, workflows, custom pages, and other components, all of which are installed on a subweb, called the add-in web, of the SharePoint website where the add-in is installed.
+- They contain SharePoint lists, web parts, workflows, custom pages, and other components, all of which are installed on a subweb, called the add-in web, of the SharePoint website where the add-in is installed.
 - The only code they have is JavaScript on custom SharePoint pages.

 In this article, you'll complete the following steps: